 Community Service Restitution (CSR), administered by the Volunteer Center of North Texas, places and monitors eligible court-mandated individuals (clients) in volunteer positions to fulfill community service hours assigned as a condition of probation.
 CSR helps enforce mandated community service requirements, while improving the clients’ lives and strengthening communities throughout North Texas.

 The program originally began in 1981 as a partnership with the Dallas County ' Criminal Courts, State District Courts, and Dallas County Community Supervision and Corrections Departments, and today also works with the Dallas County District Attorney’s Memo Agreement.
-MVP now serves all North Texas counties and also includes municipal courts by placing both adults and youth 14 years and above.
+CSR now serves all North Texas counties and also includes municipal courts by placing both adults and youth 14 years and above.
 Local school districts also participate by ordering students who violate State truancy laws with chronic truancy behavior to perform volunteer hours, which often helps these students refocus and succeed academically.

 About 516,000 volunteer hours contributed last year through criminal courts

 More than 50,000 clients served since 1981; About 9,000 clients served last year alone

 Consistent and reliable administrative procedures and policies to refer, document, verify and report court-ordered volunteer hours worked

 Effective matching of organizational needs and offense restriction with court-ordered volunteer's skills, availability and interests

 Development of diverse and geographically distributed nonprofit worksites

 How are CSR clients processed?

 Clients are referred by the courts to the Volunteer Center and participate in a personal interview with CSR staff